 The /etc/resolv.conf file should not be missing.

-To enable the changed network configuration, it must be read into memory.
+Now enable the new network settings it will be read into memory.

 $ /etc/init.d/networking restart